THE MUDDLE FAMILIES

 Jack worked for Johnson and Phillips, an electric power company, and then for Seeboard when the electrical power industry was nationalised in 1947 and Johnson and Phillips became part of Seeboard.
 Jack and Alice lived at 18 Thomas Street in Lewes until they separated in about 1944.
 Jack and his daughter then went to live with his sister Alice Shoesmith at 85 Malling Street in Lewes.
 Jack’s wife Alice died in Eastbourne registration district on 26 August 1956, at the age of 58.
 Fifteen years after his wife’s death Jack was still working for Seeboard when he died in Brighton registration district on 14 September 1971, at the age of 63.

-John and Ellen’s third child was Richard Charles Muddle, known as Dick, who was born at Uckfield in Sussex on 3 November 1909, and baptised at Holy Cross Church in Uckfield on 6 February 1910.
-In about 1911 he moved with his parents to Lewes.
 When he was 31 years old Richard married 22-year-old Dorothy J Wilson in Maidstone registration district in Kent during the 2nd quarter of 1941.
 Dorothy had been born on 14 September 1918.
 During the Second World War Richard served in the army.
 Richard and Dorothy had two children born in Folkestone registration district in Kent in 1946 and 1950.
-Richard died at the age of 75, his death being registered in Shepway registration district in Kent during May 1985.
+Richard died at the age of 75, his death being registered in Shepway registration district, which includes Folkestone, in Kent during May 1985.
 Dorothy lives in Folkestone.

 John and Ellen’s fourth child was Albert George Muddle, known as Bert, whose was born in Lewes registration district in Sussex on 20 November 1913.
-When he was 24 years old Albert married 26-year-old Lilian Grace Mugridge, known as Lily, at Holy Cross Church in Uckfield on 24 September 1938.
+When he was 24 years old Albert married 26-year-old Lilian Grace Mugridge, known as Lily, at the Parish Church of Holy Cross in Uckfield, Sussex on 24 September 1938.
 Albert was then a labourer living at South Malling in Lewes, and Lily was living at 63 Framfield Road in Uckfield.
 They were living at 5 English Passage in Lewes when their first child was baptised in 1940 and Albert was then still working as a labourer.
 When their second child was born in 1943 Albert was a soldier in the RAF and Lily was living at 63 Framfield Road in Uckfield, presumably with her parents.
-On 2 December 1991 Bert gave two interviews about his life to the Lewes and District Branch of the University of the Third Age.[9]
+On 2 December 1991 Bert gave two interviews about his life to the Lewes and District Branch of the University of the Third Age.[10]
 Lily died in Lewes Hospital on 29 January 1994, at the age of 82.
 Six years later Albert was still living at Lewes when he died in hospital on 19 December 2000, at the age of 87.

-John and Frances’ second child was William Charles Muddle who was born at Uckfield in Sussex on 16 October 1878, and baptised at Holy Cross Church in Uckfield on 24 November 1878.
+John and Frances’ second child was William Charles Muddle who was born at Uckfield in Sussex on 16 October 1878, and baptised at the Parish Church of Holy Cross in Uckfield on 24 November 1878.
 In the census of 3 April 1881 William, at the age of 2, was living with his parents at 13 Alexandra Road in the New Town area of Uckfield.
 Then in the census of 5 April 1891 William, now aged 12, was living with his widowed mother at Mill Mead in the New Town area of Uckfield, and he was going to school.

-William was working as a blacksmith for Weston Carriage Works in Uckfield when at the age of 17 years and 10 months (not 18 years and 4 months that he gave on his attestation form), he enlisted at Lewes on 24 August 1896 for six years as Private 7187 in the 3rd Battalion of the Royal Sussex Regiment, which was a militia light infantry battalion.
+William was working as a blacksmith for Weston Carriage Works in Uckfield when at the age of 17 years and 10 months (not 18 years and 4 months that he gave on his attestation form), he enlisted at Lewes, Sussex on 24 August 1896 for six years as Private 7187 in the 3rd Battalion of the Royal Sussex Regiment, which was a militia light infantry battalion.
 William was then described as 5ft 4½ins tall and weighed 120lbs, with a 32ins chest that expanded to 34½ins, a fresh complexion, blue eyes, brown hair and no distinctive marks.
 He was passed as fit to serve at Chichester on 25 August 1896.
-William was present for the annual training in 1897 but then on 20 January 1898 he purchased his discharge.[10]
+William was present for the annual training in 1897 but then on 20 January 1898 he purchased his discharge.[11]

 Two years later William was a labourer when, at the age of 21 years and 3 months, he enlisted as Gunner 3611 in the Royal Horse & Royal Field Artillery at Eastbourne on 17 January 1900 for 12 years (7 years active service and then 5 years in the reserve).
 On his attestation papers he stated that he had previously been in the 3rd Battalion of the Royal Sussex Regiment from which he had purchased his discharge, and that he had also once been rejected for military service because he had an undersize chest measurement.
 His was now described as being 5ft 6ins tall, with a chest measurement of 34ins expanding to 36ins, a fresh complexion, blue eyes, dark brown hair and a scar on his right kneecap.